How you settle a dispute with your tradesperson will depend on:

 Read the full default clauses(external link) in the Building Act regulations on the New Zealand Legislation website.

 For lower value work, the Disputes Tribunal can be an inexpensive way to sort out issues with your tradesperson.
 It costs less than $200, depending on the value of your claim.
-The tribunal deals with claims up to $15,000, or $20,000 if both parties agree.
+The tribunal deals with claims up to $30,000 if both parties agree.

 It can help with disputes about: